John Peter (critic): Ian Charleson Award

 Peter saw and reviewed Ian Charleson's extraordinary Hamlet at the National Theatre in late 1989.
 Unbeknownst to the audience, Charleson performed it during the last weeks of his life while he was seriously ill with AIDS, and died in January 1990 at the age of 40 eight weeks after his final performance.
 In November 1990, in memory of Charleson's fine performance, Peter established the annual Ian Charleson Award, to recognise and reward the best classical stage performance by an actor under age 30.
 The awards are jointly sponsored by The Sunday Times and the National Theatre, where they are held.
 Recipients receive a cash prize, as do runners-up and third-place winners.

 Upon founding the awards, Peter noted:

 The first annual Ian Charleson Award was presented in January 1991.
 The awards defined a classic play as one written prior to 1900; this cut-off was eventually extended to 1918.
 The awards are presented at a friendly, low-key private luncheon at one of the restaurants at the National Theatre.
 There is no filming and no outside press, and there are no acceptance speeches; the awards are attended however by Britain's theatre royalty, who take great interest in preserving the foundations of their profession.
 Prize recipients and shortlist nominees receive a plaque signed by the judges, who usually number four and until 2017 always included Peter.

 As the founding judge of the Ian Charleson Awards, Peter was appointed Member of the Order of the British Empire (MBE) in the 2019 Birthday Honours for services to theatre.

 Personal life

 In 1978 Peter married Linette Perry (née Purbi), a writer and painter; she died in 2012.
 In 2013 he married novelist and playwright Judith Burnley.

 Peter died on 3 July 2020, at the age of 81.

-His memoir, How I Became an Englishman, was published in early 2021 by Salamander Street.
+His brief memoir, How I Became an Englishman, was published in early 2021 by Salamander Street.